 Start palliative care early for best results.

 Palliative care is most helpful if you start it early during a serious illness.
-You should request it, no need to wait for your doctor to bring it up.
+You should request it, no need to wait for your health care provider to bring it up.
 It will affect your quality of care and treatment decisions.

 Advance care planning helps you think about, talk about and document wishes for health care in the event that you become incapable of consenting to or refusing medical treatments or other care.

 Choose a loved one, family member or friend to communicate your wishes for you, should you become too unwell to make decisions for yourself.
-Talking to that person as well as your doctor and the rest of your family will help ensure your wishes are known and will help your loved ones make treatment decisions on your behalf.
+Talking to that person as well as your health care provider and the rest of your family will help ensure your wishes are known and will help your loved ones make treatment decisions on your behalf.

 Put your plans in writing.

-Some people and their doctors put off talking about their wishes and values for health care.
-This puts you at risk of being too ill to guide your doctors and may increase the uncertainty and burden that your loved ones feel.
+Some people and their health care providers put off talking about their wishes and values for health care.
+This puts you at risk of being too ill to guide your health care providers and may increase the uncertainty and burden that your loved ones feel.